Select Page

 Biography

-Before joining St. Mary’s, Eskridge spent five years in solo practice, where she focused on estate planning, probate and small business law.
-She has also done pro bono work for local nonprofit organizations, guiding them through the formation process, securing federal and state nonprofit status, and writing and revising bylaws.
+Eskridge’s legal practice focused on estate planning, probate, and small business law.
+She has also performed pro bono work for local nonprofit organizations, guiding them through the formation process, securing federal and state nonprofit status, and writing and revising bylaws.

-Eskridge graduated summa cum laude from the University of Texas at San Antonio with a B.A. in Political Science in 2009 and earned her law degree from St. Mary’s University School of Law in 2012.
+Eskridge is a first-generation college student who graduated summa cum laude from the University of Texas at San Antonio with a B.A. in Political Science in 2009.
+She earned her J.D. from St. Mary’s University School of Law in 2012.